 Bicycles, skateboards, baby strollers/joggers, roller skates, and animals are not allowed.
-Headphones are strongly discouraged.
+Headphones are not allowed.

-On average, Fort Oglethorpe's temperature on November 9th ranges from a low of 42 degrees to a high of 65 degrees.
-The record low for November 9 is 22 degrees (1951) while the record high is 81 degrees (2005).
+On average, Fort Oglethorpe's temperature on November 11th ranges from a low of 41 degrees to a high of 63 degrees.
+The record low for November 11 is 22 degrees while the record high is 79 degrees.